 LEGISLATIVE LETTERS

-Grant recipients are asked to write their state representatives to thank them for providing Grassroots funds for their arts project.
-The letters should provide information about how Grassroots funds were used to support your program or project, and the community impact of the event.
+Grant recipients are asked to write their state representatives thanking them for providing Grassroots funds for their arts project.
+The letters should provide information about how Grassroots funds were used to support your program or project, & the community impact of the event.
 A copy of all letters to legislators must be included in the subgrantee’s final report.

 REPORTING REQUIREMENTS

-Each subgrantee is required to submit a final report providing a short description of the funded project, participation statistics and demographics, and sample marketing and program materials showing the NCAC & ACMC credit line and logos.
-For your convenience, the link to download the report form is below and it must be submitted within 30 days after your project is complete or June 30, 2024, whichever occurs first.
+Each subgrantee is required to submit a final report providing a short description of the funded project, participation statistics & demographics, & sample marketing & program materials showing the NCAC & ACMC credit line & logos.
+For your convenience, the link to download the report form is below & it must be submitted within 30 days after your project is complete or June 30, 2025, whichever occurs first.